 The key element of the menu is Beginnings’ dedication to healthy eating and sustainability – certain ingredients are supplied by the café’s own fruit and vegetable garden — nice!
 But what truly sets Beginnings apart is its milkshake menu!
 One of their ‘exclusive’ flavours is the pink Turkish delight milkshake — perfect to enjoy in summer.

-Above and beyond the food and drink, Beginnings also bakes wedding and birthday cakes.
-From Disney-themed to vintage-looking creations, the kitchen staff at Beginnings are on-par with that of more popular venues of the same nature set in the northern suburbs of Johannesburg.
+Above and beyond the food and drink, Beginnings bakes wedding and birthday cakes from Disney-themes to vintage creations.
+There’s also a gift shop on-site stocked with unique jewellery, crafts, tablecloths and more.
+All in all, Beginnings is on-par with some of the popular venues of the same nature in Joburg’s northern suburbs.
+Go see for yourself.

 By Shawn Greyling